 Federal law mandates that all publicly funded schools, colleges and universities teach about the Constitution on "Constitution Day", held annually on September 17th to commemorate the September 17, 1787 signing of the Constitution of the United States of America.
 APSA offers the following resources to aid faculty to fulfill this requirement and to all faculty generally in teaching about the US Constitution.

-For APSA Members: Seeking Political Scientists to Work with High School Teachers on Constitution Day Activities (September 17th-October 31st)
+For APSA Members: Seeking Political Scientists to Work with High School Teachers on Constitution Day Activities (September -October)

-Each fall APSA and the Leonore Annenberg Institute for Civics of the Annenberg Public Policy Center (APPC) at the University of Pennsylvania invite APSA members to participate in a civics community outreach program for Constitution Day, September 17th.
-Teachers can invite a political scientist to their classroom through AnnenbergClassroom.org, which provides classroom-ready digital resources for secondary schools for their Constitution Day activities.
+Each fall, in conjuction with the Leonore Annenberg Institute for Civics of the Annenberg Public Policy Center (APPC) at the University of Pennsylvania and the Civics Renewnal Network, APSA invites our members to participate in a civics community outreach program for Constitution Day, September 17th.
+Secondary school teachers can invite a political scientist to their classroom through AnnenbergClassroom.org, which provides classroom-ready digital resources for their Constitution Day activities.

-The sign up is located in the MyAPSA screen (using the login boxes above), look for "Constitution Day" toward the bottom of the page.
+To participate, sign up now through MyAPSA.
+Look for the gray "Constitution Day" banner toward the bottom of the page.

 Resources for Teaching about the Constitution Materials for Constitution Day (September 17th)